-Calcification of the basal ganglia is a nonspecific finding that can occur in the context of certain infectious, metabolic and genetic syndromes.
+Basal ganglia calcification is a nonspecific finding that can occur in the context of certain infectious, metabolic, and genetic syndromes.
 It may simply constitute a benign incidental finding (around 1% of CT scans performed for other reasons in people over 60 years of age), the sequel of a connatal infection, but there is an associated clinical picture, not explained by other causes and particularly in the context positive family history, the possibility of a genetic study should be considered.

 There are two conditions that we have considered for addressing this panel:

-In childhood, Aicardi-Goutières syndrome (AGS) is an early-onset encephalopathy that presents with cerebral atrophy, leukodystrophy and characteristically calcifications of the basal ganglia and elevated levels of interferon in the CSF.
-There are several genes described (RNASEH2A<, RNASEH2B, RNASEH2C, SAMHD1, REX1, ADAR and IFIH1), with which a diagnostic yield of 90-95% of suspected AGS cases is achieved (Crow et al., 2015).
-Since the original description (Aicardi and Goutières, 1984), the phenotypic spectrum has been expanding, which must be taken into account particularly in later presentation forms.
+- In childhood, Aicardi-Goutières syndrome (AGS) is an early-onset encephalopathy that presents with cerebral atrophy, leukodystrophy, and characteristically calcifications of the basal ganglia and elevated levels of interferon in the CSF.
+There are several genes described (RNASEH2A, RNASEH2B, RNASEH2C, SAMHD1, TREX1, ADAR, and IFIH1), with which a diagnostic yield of 90-95% is achieved. of suspected AGS cases (Crowet al., 2015).
+Since the original description (Aicardi and Goutières, 1984), the phenotypic spectrum has been expanding, which should be taken into account, particularly in later forms of presentation.